skip to Main Content

 I’d Like to Hear From You!

-If you have an IRS issue, or just want to refer a friend, relative or client, we’d love to hear from you.
+If you have an IRS issue or want to refer a friend, relative, or client, we’d love to hear from you.

-We at Lothamer Tax Resolution are experts in tax resolution and help taxpayers with their IRS Problems every day.
+We at Lothamer Tax Resolution are experts in tax resolution and help taxpayers with their daily IRS problems.

 "*" indicates required fields